OSerge/fastapi-fraud-model/README.md

-# fastapi-fraud-model
+# FastAPI Fraud Detection Model
-Simple FastAPI app to upload the credit card `.csv` dataset and predict fraud transactions.
+Simple FastAPI / Streamlit app to upload the credit card `.csv` dataset and predict fraud transactions.
+The original datasets used for training and prediction are located here - `https://www.kaggle.com/competitions/playground-series-s3e4/data`.
+Under the hood, the `RandomForestClassifier` model is used.

 ## Использование